WalrusSoup/laravel-shortpixel/README.md

 Makes using the shortpixel reducer api with laravel slightly less painful.

+## Archiving
+Archiving this to move to BunnyCDN.
+It's cheaper, and their API for using the on the fly image optimization is only $9.99 a month - literally cannot beat those prices.

 ## Installation

 You can install the package via composer: